Veterinary Technology (Consortium with Colby College, Colby, KS)

 Rhodes State College has partnered with Colby Community College to offer a Veterinary Technology Program.
 Students are required to take general education courses at Rhodes State College, work with a community veterinary hospital for observation and internship, and take on-line courses through Colby Community College.
 After graduation, students are required to pass the Veterinary Technician National Examination and register with the Ohio Veterinary Medical Licensing Board to practice as a veterinary technician.

 A veterinary technician is involved in many different aspects of veterinary medicine and performs many of the duties vital to animal care.
 The Ohio Association of Veterinary Technicians uses the term veterinary nurse to help the public relate to the duties of a veterinary technician.
-Employment opportunities are growing faster than average, according to the US Dept. Of Labor, and include work in veterinary hospitals, humane societies, zoos, colleges and universities, pharmaceutical companies, pet food companies, research laboratories, feed yards and dairies.
+Employment opportunities are growing faster than average, according to the U.S. Department of Labor, and include work in veterinary hospitals, humane societies, zoos, colleges and universities, pharmaceutical companies, pet food companies, research laboratories, feed yards and dairies.

 Students can start any semester and work with Rhodes State College for the first year to complete all pre-requisites and application to the Colby Distance Learning Veterinary Technology Program.